What Does The Evil Eye Jewelry Mean?

-These symbols can be found in homes and on people of every faith from West Asian to Central America, placed on front doors, made into door knobs, worn as jewelry, draped on furniture, or simply placed around the person being protected.
+These symbols can be found in homes and on people of every faith from West Asian to Central America, placed on front doors, made into doorknobs, worn as jewelry, draped on furniture, or simply placed around the person being protected.
 And although devoutly religious monotheists condemn amulets as superstitious and therefore sinful, talismans remain extremely common in homes of every faith.
 And in many parts of the world, prayer or invoking God’s name is considered one of the strongest ways to ward off the Evil Eye.

-How to protect yourself from the evil eye with an evil eye necklace or amulet?
 It’s believed that there are three types of evil eyes.
 The first are unconscious evil eyes.
 These harm people and things, without intending to.
 The second type intends to harm.
 The third one is unseen, hidden evil which is the most scared one.

 The bead reflects the evil intent back to the onlooker.
 It somewhat resembles an eye and it is said the typical blue color is a factor in protecting the user.
 The glass beads of the Aegean islands and Asia Minor were directly dependent upon improvements in glass production.
-As for the colour blue, it definitely first comes from Egyptian glazed mud, which contains a high percentage of oxides; the copper and cobalt give the blue colour when baked.
+As for the color blue, it definitely first comes from Egyptian glazed mud, which contains a high percentage of oxides; the copper and cobalt give the blue color when baked.

 The blue evil eye beads underwent a widespread circulation in the region, being used by the Phoenicians, Assyrians, Greeks, Romans and, perhaps most famously, the Ottomans.
 Though their usage was most concentrated in the Mediterranean and the Levant, through means of trade and the expansion of empires the blue eye beads began to find their way to all different corners of the globe.

 Although the symbol may have the ability to transcend boundaries – be they cultural, geographical or religious – it may be worth considering its meaning beyond a mere trinket or fashion statement.
-The evil eye is a remnant from the very dawn of civilisation, harking back to some of humanity’s most enduring and profound beliefs.
-To wear an amulet flippantly without such knowledge might not only render its protective abilities useless, but incur an even more potent curse – if that’s something you believe in, of course.